 Your body needs a lot of micronutrients as well, and they include all minerals, amino acids, fatty acids, phytonutrients, and vitamins.
 Everything besides proteins, fats, and carbs are micros.
 So far, scientists have been able to isolate about 50 essential micronutrients.
 Our bodies are not capable of creating them, so they must be consumed.
 It can be hard to determine if you?re taking in enough micros today, but a balanced diet should easily take care of that.
 Make sure to eat plenty of seasonal, fresh, colorful and organic products and your body will get what it needs when it comes to micronutrients.

+Once you?ve learned as much as you can about both micro and macronutrients, it?s the right time to start planning your future diet.
+In order to get optimal results such as burning fat and building muscle, weight loss, better overall health, stronger heart and decreased chance for chronic diseases, make sure to contact a professional nutritionist who will be happy to create a customized diet for you.
+Keep in mind that results won?t come overnight, so you?ll need to be very patient and persistent before you can start buying those smaller-sized clothes.
 It can be tough to stay motivated to work out and eat just the right amount of micro and macronutrients, but this is where technology can help.
 There are plenty of apps and smart watches which will help you to monitor your progress when it comes to calories burnt, steps walked, hours slept etc. In addition, these apps will provide you with detailed and precise ingredient tables, so you can always determine your daily intake of calories.
 All this information can give you the extra push you need to start working out on regular basis and stick to your balanced, healthy diet.